SmarterServices/IAM/README.md

   * account is the account ID with no hyphens (for example, 123456789012).
   * resource is the portion that identifies the specific resource by name.

+The ARN format can really be anything you would like as long as the policies match up.

 # Policy Structure